Entry requirements

 • Unit 19: Acting styles

 The majority of your learning will take place in purpose built theatre and rehearsal studio where you will develop specific acting techniques and skills.
+You will develop communication and presentation skills as well as developing confidence.
 You will learn through rehearsing, performing and research.
-You will be assessed through a blend of coursework and externally set examination tasks from the board.
-You will reflect on your practical rehearsal and performance work. creating supporting logs/evaluations of the work you have produced.
+You will develop critical evaluation and reflect on your practical rehearsal and performance work.
+You will appraise the work of others.

 Video